brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 14 &mdash; The Gibbs Sampling Algorithm &mdash; Exam 3

 * Tuesday, Dec.
 10 &mdash; Our final subject before Exam 3 is Gibbs sampling, and I am *not* going to have you look at Donovan and Mickey Chapter 16, because they have obscured what is almost laughably simple &mdash; Instead, in class we'll go through my [Monte Carlo Methods - Why Do They Work? - Part III](./resources/MonteCarloMethodsWhyDoTheyWork-III.nb.pdf) &mdash; Here is the [In-Class Exercise for Tuesday](./assignments/AssignmentFor2024-12-10.nb.pdf)
 * Friday, Dec.
-13 &mdash; Exam 3 covering: Chapters 10 and 11 of Donovan and Mickey on Bayesian Conjuagatesa and Chapters 13, 15, and 16 on Markov Chain Monte Carlo &mdash; For your review of chapters 13, 15, and 16, I'd recommend you use my Monte Carlo handouts, linked above, where I consistently illustrated the three Monte Carlo methods using binned distributions rather than continuous distributions &mdash; For all of your exam review, referring to the problem sets (specifically, Problem Sets 14 to 18) is the quickest way to review how I expect you to apply the theory
+13 &mdash; Exam 3 covering: Chapters 10 and 11 of Donovan and Mickey on Bayesian Conjuagatesa and Chapters 13, 15, and 16 on Markov Chain Monte Carlo &mdash; For your review of chapters 13, 15, and 16, I'd recommend you use my Monte Carlo handouts, linked above, where I consistently illustrated the three Monte Carlo methods using binned distributions rather than continuous distributions &mdash; For all of your exam review, referring to the problem sets (see my quick summary of [Problem Sets 14 to 18](./resources/AnotherQuickSummaryOfRecentProblemSets.nb.pdf)) is the quickest way to review how I expect you to apply the theory

 ### Week 15 &mdash; A Case Study Using Gibbs Sampling